Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 INSIGHT: My lasso model has the best predictive performance

-1. Repeat (a) – (h) using the College4 data frame with logApps as the response.
+I.  Repeat (a) – (h) using the College4 data frame with logApps as the
+    response.

 ``` r